Debug

 Upon task completion, the Visual Debugger moves to the next step in the sequence.

-You now identify the breakpoints with a red dot.
-Click on the Run All button.
-The debugger will run all process steps up to this breakpoint.
-Any tasks or forms that require human intervention will appear on new pages, which can be completed during execution.
+You now identify breakpoints with a “red dot”.
+Click the “Run All” button.
+The debugger will execute all process steps up to this breakpoint.
+Any tasks or forms that require human intervention will open on new pages and can be completed during execution.

-Select Action - Clear all breakpoints to speed up debugging or set new ones.
+Select “Action > Clear all breakpoints” to speed up debugging, or set new breakpoints.

-The Jump to step advances the process execution, as shown below.
-Click the Next button.
+The “Jump to step” advances the execution of the process, as shown below.
+Click the “Next” button.
 The debugger will run and proceed from this step.

-Use the Action—Execution View menu option to understand the process execution up to the current step.
+Use the “Action > Execution View” menu option to understand the process execution up to the current step.
 This feature is helpful when multiple jump-to-step actions are performed during debugging.

 How do you stop the debugging process?

 Click the Stop button during debugging.
 An alert will appear in the upper right corner.
-Click OK in the popup to confirm, as shown below.
+Click OK in the pop-up to confirm, as shown below.

-The debug process has stopped, and the process instance status changes to DebugEnded, as shown below.
+The debug process has stopped, and the process instance status changes to “DebugEnded”, as shown below.

 How do you Visually Debug A Form Process?